Simple, Homemade THC & CBD Bath Bombs: Marijuana Recipes

 Cannabis works within the human body through a system called the Endocannabinoid System.
 The ECS has receptors that bind to specific cannabinoids, such as THC and CBD.
 THC specifically binds with the CB1 receptor, which then, in turn, provides the psychoactive effects that cannabis is known for, such as euphoric feelings.
 CBD has an affinity for the CB2 receptor but often doesn't bind directly with that receptor.
 In fact, it works indirectly and can even help other cannabinoids.
 This just shows that CBD is known for the therapeutic effects, rather than the psychoactive ones.

-When it comes specifically to topicals, topicals typically do not reach the bloodstream, and instead are only providing local relief for pain and inflammation.
-Even THC bath bombs do not make one “high”, because nothing enters into the bloodstream.
+When it comes specifically to topicals, they typically do not reach the bloodstream and only provide local relief for pain and inflammation.
+Even THC bath bombs do not make one "high", because nothing enters into the bloodstream.
 The skin has many CB2 receptors, which means CBD and the skin practically go hand-in-hand to provide localized relief while also being non-intoxicating.

 Cannabis bath bombs can provide a plethora of desired effects that go past just a general sense of calmness.
 To start, there are moisturizing properties that are great for healing the skin.
 CBD especially is great for skin conditions such as eczema, psoriasis and dermatitis.
 A 2014 study even found that there was a positive impact on sebocytes, which create sebum.
 Sebum causes acne, which means that CBD infused bath bombs can also aid in acne prevention and recovery.
 As with all things cannabis, there hasn't been much research on just what cannabis bath bombs can do, even though research has pointed to positive findings in both skin purification and relaxation.
 In general, it has been proven that warm baths improve heart health, help one breathe easier, calm the brain and even balance hormones within the body.